34736384/genshin-fps-unlock/README.md

  - Use  Visual Studio 2019 Community Edition to compile
  - Not required but I know it works on this version
  ## Usage
- - Make sure you have the [Visual C++ 2019 Redistributable (x64)](https://aka.ms/vs/16/release/vc_redist.x64.exe) installed
+ - Make sure you have the [Visual C++ 2019 Redistributable (x64)](https://aka.ms/vs/16/release/vc_redist.x64.exe) and [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) installed
- - If it is your first time running, run unlocker as admin, then the unlocker will ask you to open the game.
-This only need to be done once, it's used for acquiring the game path.
-Then it'll be saved to a config file.
-After the config is made you can start the game via the unlocker in future sessions.
+ - If it is your first time running, unlocker will attemp to find your game through registry.
+If it failes then it will ask you to either browse or run the game.
  - Place the compiled exe anywhere you want
  - Make sure your game is closed, the unlocker will automatically start the game for you
  - Run the exe as administrator, and leave the exe running
  >It requires adminstrator because the game needs to be started by the unlocker and the game requires such permission
- - To inject reshade, place the reshade dll in the same folder as the unlocker
- ### Default Keybinds
- - **END** to toggle on/off
- - **HOME+UPARROW** to increase limit (+20)
- - **HOME+DOWNARROW** to decrease limit (-20)
- - **HOME+RIGHTARROW** to increase limit slightly (+2)
- - **HOME+LEFTARROW** to decrease limit slightly (-2)
- - The default fps limit is set to 120
+ - To inject other third party plugins (e.g. reshade), go to `Options->Settings->DLLs` and click add

+## Version 2.0.0 Changes
+ - Removed key binds
+ - Added a GUI (should removed the need for keybinds)
+ - Added interactable lauch option configurations (Located under `Options->Settings->Lauch Options`)
+ - Added some QoL features, such as start minimized, minimize to tray, game process priority, and power saving
+ - **Minimize to tray**: Whenever you click minimize or have the `Start Minimized` option checked, the unlocker will automatically minimize to tray
+ - **Game Process Priority**: Changes the process priority on start, and it will be saved in config too!
+ - **Power Saving**: Automatically sets the fps limit to 10 and low process priority upon losing focus to the game (e.g. tabbing out of game)
+ - Added a slider and an input box for changing fps cap
+ - Added an icon
+ - Added game path detection through registry, will fallback to old method if it fails with registry
+ - You can choose different installation of the game in `Options->Setup`
  ## Notes
- - Tested on a new account for two weeks and no bans so far (AR30), can't guaranteed it will be safe forever, But honestly though, I doubt they would ban you for this.
+ - My test account is currently AR55, can't guaranteed it will be safe forever, But honestly though, I doubt they would ban you for this.
- - Modifying game memory with an unauthorized third party application is a violation of the ToS, so use it at your own risk
+ - Modifying game memory with an unauthorized third party application is a violation of the ToS, so use it at your own risk (same thing applies for injecting reshade)
- - If you want to change keybinds or the default fps then you can edit the defines at the top of the source
- - [Here](http://cherrytree.at/misc/vk.htm) is a list of keycodes
- - The reason that I didn't made it to be place in the same folder of the game exe is because the game will attempt to verify the files before logging on, and it will treat the unlocker as a game file too which will fail the file integrity check.
-Producing an 31-4302 error.
- - VSync is automatically disabled by default.
-To enable VSync, change `VSYNC=0` in `config.ini` to `VSYNC=1`.
  ## Todo
- - idk maybe add keybinds and fps settings to config
+ - idk maybe add localization or game predownload

 # 原神解锁FPS限制